-At the end of the course, the student will be able to
+At the end of the course, the student will be able to:

 - CO1.
-Describe the energy bands and the scientific principles behind controlled conductivity in semiconductors. - CO2.
+Describe the energy bands and the scientific principles behind conductivity in semiconductors. - CO2.
 Analyze the working of PN junction diode and apply diode in various applications such as rectifiers and other wave shaping circuits. - CO3.
-Analyze the working of the traditional transistor BJT and as well as the concept of biasing. - CO4.
-Understand the operation of MOSFET and various issues of scaling in MOSFET. - CO5.
+Analyze the working of various traditional transistors such as BJT and FET along with the recently used MOSFET based transistors as well as the concept of biasing in these transistors. - CO4.
+Understand various feedback systems and oscillators. - CO5.
 Design basic analog circuits